TimyIsCool/Thooneum/README.md

 What is Thooneum?
 -------------
-It is a coin developed by myself (timy_g) and our official logo is by https://www.instagram.com/foxpaws_foxywarrior111/ This is mostly for fun and experince.
+It is a coin developed by myself (timy_g) and our official logo is by https://www.instagram.com/foxpaws_foxywarrior111/ This is mostly for fun and experience.
 I made it to understand and learn how a blockchain works and is for learning. **Do not expect to make money from this.
 Any profits made are not intended.
 I am not liable for ANY losses that may occur.**

 Official resources
 -------------